-Speaking of Aldi, in this week’s ad, Aldi has some great deals on Halloween decor to get you ready for the spookiest season of the year.
+In addition, Aldi typically has some great deals on Halloween decor to get you ready for the spookiest season of the year.
 But the trick is you have to act fast to get your treats from Aldi — they sell out fast!

-Theo on our team shared how some creative moms turned those plastic pumpkin candy buckets into beautiful gold fall decor.
-The free social site Pinterest has tons of ideas on how to come up with great Halloween decor on a budget.
+The free social site, Pinterest, has tons of ideas on how to come up with great Halloween decor on a budget.
 Often you can use items you already have in your house, like paper towel rolls, used K-cups, mason jars or sheets.

 Dollar stores are a treasure trove of cheap seasonal decor.
 If it’s only for one day anyway, why spend a bunch on decorations?
-Balloons and plastic plates and cutlery are a good deal too.
+Balloons, plastic plates and cutlery are a good deal too.

 Let’s face it: Candy is yummy, but it can get pricey, and it’s also not very healthy.
-Crystal Collins shared some great alternatives to Halloween candy that are healthier and cheaper too, like honey sticks, party rings, gummy packs, popcorn balls or glow sticks.
+You can find some great alternatives to Halloween candy that are healthier and cheaper too, like honey sticks, party rings, gummy packs, popcorn balls or glow sticks.
 These ideas, though not all edible, can help you add some “fun” to the “yum”!

 Yes, it’s really really cute when your daughter dresses up as Elsa from the Disney movie “Frozen.”
 But the $35 price tag on that costume isn’t quite as cute!